Business-improvement.eu

 Strictly speaking, Black Belts are people who work fulltime on improvement projects.
 This suggests that Six Sigma is only suitable for large companies, because smaller ones often can’t afford to free staff to work solely on improvement projects.

 There is however no consensus on what level of knowledge Black Belts should have, or what tasks they should carry out.
 At Philips, for example, a Black Belt is not the same as a Black Belt at GE or Shell.
-'I think it’s a pity if small businesses are put off by this American-flavored jargon.
+I addition, it would be a pity if small businesses are put off by the American-flavored Six Sigma jargon.
 Terms like Green Belt and Black Belt just mean that project managers should at least know the basics of Six Sigma.
-They don’t have to spend all their time working on DMAIC projects.’
+They don’t have to spend all their time working on DMAIC projects, so it is possible that they carry out those projecls in medium or small businesses.

 Start small

-Following the selection of a suitable start-up project (Define), phase two of the DMIAC cycle begins: To Measure what the customer perceives as lacking in quality.
+Following the selection of a suitable start-up project (Define), phase two of the DMIAC cycle begins: Measuring what the customer perceives as lacking in quality.
 'That’s not easy.
 For instance, it makes a big difference how you measure and who does this.
 Let me give an example.
 For a welding spot, we determined that a diameter of less than 3 mm was critical to quality (CTQ).
 Then we found out that the night shift was rejecting far more welds than the day shift.
 It turned out that they were including a light-colored edge around the welding spot in their measurement.'

 Analyze